Social Networking Site Regulation: Facebook, Online Behavioral Advertising and Data Protection Laws

 35 Pages Posted: 11 Feb 2016 Last revised: 3 Oct 2017

 Date Written: February 11, 2016

-Debates about regulating online environments are dominated by the Lessigian idea of regulation through law, norms, market and “code”.
+Debates about cyberspace regulation are dominated by the Lessigian idea of regulation through law, norms, market and “code”.
 From this vantage point, questions about cyberspace regulation narrowly focus on which regulatory modality achieves what function.
 Recently, some scholars have argued against the adoption of a “tools-only” perspective when analyzing cyberspace regulation.
 Rather, they contend that attention should also be paid to how multiple actors interact with each other and such tools in context.
-However, these perspectives are still tied to regulatory concepts, such as the pre-determined regulatory modalities and a top-down approach to regulation, which restrict analysis.
+However, these perspectives are still tied to regulatory concepts which restrict analysis.
 Wider matters, such as the potentially multi-directional power effects generated in online platforms or resistance to regulation, are not examined in detail.

 Keywords: Facebook, cyberspace regulation, cyberspace, social media, data protection, privacy, power, regulation, socio-legal studies, Foucault, Actor-Network Theory